Stroke Conference Education Sessions

 Track: Professional Development

 This session requires an additional fee to attend.
+This session will not be recorded.

 The SCRN Review Course will provide a comprehensive review for nurses preparing for the SCRN® exam as well as for nurses interested in updating, enhancing, and increasing their knowledge base in stroke patient care settings.